-Sandy Gravel Dry Shrubland is an ecological site of limited extent occurring primarily in the southern portions of MLRA 52.
-The majority of MLRA 52 is covered by a broad till plain, and this ecological site largely occurs in areas of glacial outwash or along present-day streams or rivers where sand and gravel have been deposited.
-This site can occur on any slope or slope position on outwash fans, terraces, and kames.
-Slopes range from 0 to 60 percent.
+Loamy Gravel Dry Shrubland is an ecological site of limited extent occurring primarily in the southern portions of MLRA 52.
+The majority of MLRA 52 is covered by a broad till plain, and this ecological site largely occurs on outwash fans, terraces, and kames where sand and gravel deposits have been mixed with till.

 Figure 1.
 Figure 1.
-General distribution of the Sandy Gravel Dry Shrubland ecological site by map unit extent.
+General distribution of the Loamy Gravel Dry Shrubland ecological site by map unit extent.